madewhere/madewhere.co/content/faq.md

   "wood burning stoves".
 Many of those are made right in the country where you live, but I don't imagine it brings much value to list those here.
 Case by case basis maybe.
+* _High tech:_ Things like computers and phones almost certainly don't qualify;
+  they're unlikely to last, change all the time, and the manufacturers are extremely complex to identify outside of final assembly.
+There could be things in this category that would fit, but we haven't thought of any just yet.
+* _Vehicles_: Again, too hard to prove they'll last for contemporary vehicles, and they change far too often; a site full of old Volvo Wagons and Toyota Hilux trucks sounds sweet but isn't really the aim.

 ### Is this site USA-centric?